-AP: And if anything it just allows them to put a budget together like we talked about in the last episode.
+AP: Right.
+And if anything it just allows them to put a budget together like we talked about in the last episode.
 But we also offer a free land locator service for our customers if that’s something they want a little more hands-on help with.

 Mousetrap: Yeah.
 Those are some good sources to get your feet wet and of course every piece of land in Texas is different.
 And because you have to think about flood plains as well as possible Wind Zone 2 area.
 And if you’re closer to the hill country it’s a bit more rocky and improvements in site work may be a bit different.
 But AP, what would you say the most important thing to consider when someone’s looking for a piece of property?